-At Sykes Cottages we are fully committed to equal opportunities and equal treatment for all employees.
+At Forge Holiday Group we are fully committed to equal opportunities and equal treatment for all employees.
 It is part of our strategy to ensure we have an inclusive workplace culture where individuals can reach their full potential.

-A commitment to diversity closely links to two of our key strategic pillars: People and Impact.
+A commitment to diversity closely links to our core value to "Be one team".

 For our People, we understand the benefits a diverse workforce brings - both in diverse ranges of ideas and approaches and in creating a vibrant and welcoming culture.
-We are committed to inclusivity and have taken an "expert-led" approach to our Diversity, Equity and Inclusion (DEI) strategy, with an intentional focus on the quality and consistency of employee experience, rather than being driven by pure metrics.
-In 2021 we commissioned a report by an industry-leading consultancy, which assessed every aspect of our business via an audit, staff survey and in-depth feedback sessions.
-We will be using the outcome of this report to steer ambitious, evidence-led and sustainable DEI commitments for 2022.
+We are committed to inclusivity and have taken an "expert-led" approach to our Equity, Diversity and Inclusion (EDI) strategy, with an intentional focus on the quality and consistency of employee experience, rather than being driven by pure metrics.
+In 2021 we commissioned a report by a consultant, which assessed every aspect of our business via an audit, staff survey and in-depth feedback sessions.
+On the back of the report Forge Holiday Group has set up a EDI steering group, who over the course of the next few years will bring in initiatives which will ensure a more diverse, equal and inclusive working environment.